Reviewing BioLargo (BLGO) & Its Rivals

 |2.51

-As a group, “Chemicals & allied products” companies have a potential upside of 15.66%.
-Given BioLargo’s rivals higher possible upside, analysts plainly believe BioLargo has less favorable growth aspects than its rivals.
+As a group, “Chemicals & allied products” companies have a potential upside of 5.28%.
+Given BioLargo’s competitors higher possible upside, analysts clearly believe BioLargo has less favorable growth aspects than its competitors.

 Summary